wsadza/kubeforge/README.md

 # Kubeforge
 <img src="./.media/assets/sections/assets_sections_a.png" align="left" width="5%" height="auto"/>

-The Kubeforge is a Kubernetes-native solution that addresses the limitations of dynamic resource provisioning.
-It uses the Kubernetes controller pattern to merge user-defined Custom Resource Definitions (CRDs) with source pre-definied configuration, enabling consistent and automated resource provisioning.
+Kubeforge is a Kubernetes-native powerhouse that tackles the challenges of dynamic resource provisioning head-on.
+By leveraging the Kubernetes controller pattern, it seamlessly combines user-defined Custom Resource Definitions (CRDs) with pre-defined source configurations, delivering consistent and automated resource provisioning with a dash of flair.

 > [!NOTE]
 > Imagine a scenario where each pod within your scope needs to be slightly different (e.g. difrent amount of resource; difrent runtime-class; difrent variables), you have the option to install them separately or use Kubeforge.
 With Kubeforge, you can define the [source configuration](charts/kubeforge/values.yaml#L107-L126) and only operates with [overlays](charts/kubeforge/templates/tests/bannana.yml#L14-L62) resources.